 Readers also visit the site more often when they know that new content will be available each day, which can result in more inbound links and social shares.

-Hubspot took their own research to heart and published at least one blog post a day on each of their sites.
-They have separate blogs for sales, marketing professionals, agencies and customer service to reach their target prospects.
+Hubspot took its own research to heart and published at least one blog post a day on each of its sites.
+They have separate blogs for sales, marketing professionals, agencies, and customer service to reach their target prospects.